 We know spousal support is a very serious issue in divorce and separation.
 Our attorneys have the skill and expertise that will make all the difference in negotiating a fair support settlement.
 If you and your spouse or domestic partner cannot agree on support and he or she refuses to be reasonable, we are always prepared to advocate for you in the courtroom.

-The terms of a divorce may be negotiated and settled before trial.
-If the parties agree on all the issues, a stipulated judgment of dissolution of marriage can be entered voluntarily by the agreement of the parties.
-Divorce litigation has advantages and disadvantages and, while appropriate in many situations, may not be the ideal fit for you and your particular circumstances.
 For parties in a relatively low-conflict relationship who want to remain amicable and do not want a judge to have the final say, negotiation and mediation may be the best tools to put to use in resolving your divorce or legal separation.
 Our attorneys have helped many people resolve their divorce in a civil and satisfying manner by utilizing effective negotiation methods and alternative dispute resolution approaches.

 Mediation can be an effective method of coming to an agreement in divorce.
-If you and your spouse or domestic partner are close to an agreement, but need some help reaching a final resolution you may attend mediation with an unbiased third party in an attempt to resolve the dispute and avoid trial.
+If you and your spouse or domestic partner are close to an agreement, but need some help reaching a final resolution, you may attend mediation with an unbiased third party in an attempt to resolve the dispute and avoid trial.
 An agreement reached in mediation is not binding until it is incorporated into a final judgment of dissolution.
-Our attorneys will clearly explain the process involved in mediation to assist you in deciding whether mediating is the right fit for you.
+Our attorneys will clearly explain the process involved in mediation to assist you in deciding whether mediating is the right fit in your case.

 If you are considering a divorce and would like to discuss your options for resolving your separation, contact our law office to schedule a consultation.
 We are here to help you determine which approach is the best fit for you and your circumstances.